moritzhauschulz/samplingEBMs/README.md

 To understand the training loss, you can refer to the Appendix F.2. in the discrete flow matching paper.

-see `run.sh` to run the code with given command lines for different settings.
+See `run.sh` to run the code with given command lines for different settings.

+Note: Training can be sped up by running the commands in different terminals.
+However, ebm_runidb requires the output from ed_ebm.